CleverCloud/documentation/content/doc/applications/dotnet/_index.md

 If needed, you could add the `APP_FOLDER=<your_app_folder>` environment variable to define the application folder inside the Git repository (where `.*proj` is stored).

-During deployment, the runtime automatically detects the `test-dotnet.csproj` file and the target framework `net8.0`.
+During deployment, the runtime automatically detects the `cc-dotnet-demo.csproj` file and the target framework `net8.0`.
 Then, it publishes the .NET project:

 ```bash
 dotnet publish --framework net8.0 --configuration Release